AnjaliRayyy/DigitalClock/README.md

-# WebDevProjects
+# Digital Clock

-This Repository contains the WebDev Projects created by me.
+This repository contains a Digital Clock coded using HTML, CSS and JS.